 Find Youtube videos to coach both you and your child through new material while studying

 In all honesty, no one is smarter than a 5th grader!
 The curriculum they learn has been taught to us so long ago that it’s easy to forget the specific academic knowledge they need.
 The easiest way to help your child succeed and practice new material is to simply “Youtube” it!
 Is your child learning how plants grow?
 Try a Youtube search of “the plant life cycle.”
 If what you find is a bit too challenging to understand, add their grade level or the term “Elementary school” into your search.

 After previewing it, watch the video together, take notes and learn with your child.
 This creates a bond with your child while you model good studying habits.
 It also demonstrates to your child that it’s okay to not fully understand something.
 Researching unfamiliar topics is an excellent way to troubleshoot their own misunderstandings.
 Demonstrate to your child that learning can be fun and engaging with just a click of a button!
 Researching videos together will offer several resources of age appropriate learning; just be sure to watch it first!

 Know where all school content is online

 Checking your child’s assignments and tests is now easier than ever.
-First check if your school is using Schoology or Google Classroom.
-Then, proceed to ask their teacher, or your child, for more detailed information.
-It’s that easy!
-There are no hiding grades or missing report cards with online learning, everything can be viewed with just a click-of-a-button!
+First, check if your school is using Schoology or Google Classroom.
+Then proceed to ask their teacher, or your child, for more detailed information.
+It’s that simple!
+There are no hiding grades or missing report cards with online learning; everything can be viewed with just a click of a button!
 Take advantage of the online platform and ask your child where their teacher posts homework assignments, class updates and school wide announcements.
 By doing this, you can be more engaged in your child’s curriculum and help them succeed with any weaker subjects.
-However, remember to be sensitive to your child’s grades!
+However, remember to be sensitive to your child’s grades.
 Online learning is difficult and has its many drawbacks, but with ease of access to their work results, you can be there to help them.